 3. Go from Manila to Pintuyan via Surigao

 Another way to reach Pintuyan from Manila is by booking a flight from Manila to Surigao.
-Cebu Pacific is the only airline operating these flights and prices are around €40, although it also depends on how far in advance you buy.
-The flight takes about 90 minutes, but bear in mind that afterward you’ll have to go into the center by tricycle or jeepney (20 pesos if shared) and then take the jeepney to Lipata.
+Cebu Pacific is the only airline operating these flights and prices are around $45, though that also depends on how far in advance you book.
+The flight takes about 90 minutes, but bear in mind that afterwards you’ll need to head into town by tricycle or jeepney (20 pesos if shared) and then take the jeepney to Lipata.

 Search flights from Manila to Surigao